barumau/pandunia/engli/darse.md

 **salam**
 = Hello!

-This is how people greet each other in Pandunia.
+This is how people often greet each other in Pandunia.
 They say **salam**.
 It is used for saying both hello and goodbye.

 **salam**
 = Bye!

+The word
+**salam**
+means "greeting".
+It is originally a Middle Eastern word for wishing well-being, health and safety.
+It appears as "shlaam" in Aramaic, the language that Jesus of Nazareth spoke, in Hebrew it is "shalom", and in Arabic it is "salaam".
-The word **salam** means "greeting".
-It is originally an Arabic word, which means _peace_, and it is a common greeting in many parts of the world, especially in Africa and Asia.
-Pandunia is a constructed world language, which borrows words from all parts of the world.
+Today it is a common greeting in hundreds of languages in Africa, Asia and Europe.
+Pandunia is a constructed world language that borrows international words from all parts of the world.

 The verb form of **salam** is **salama**, which means "to greet".